vjerani/customers-api/README.md

 ## Running the sample
+For this project, I am using Microsoft Visual Studio Enterprise 2019

 After cloning or downloading the sample you should be able to run it using an SQLLite database immediately.

-You can also run the samples in Docker.
+You can also run the WebAPi project in Docker.

 ### Task 1
 Write a RESTful API for creating, updating and retrieving customer information.
 A